-However, I no longer do unpaid feature development on Hypothesis.
-My roles as leader of the project are:
+However, these roles don’t include unpaid feature development on Hypothesis.
+Our roles as leaders of the project are:

 So all new features must either be sponsored or implemented by someone else.
-That being said, I take a fairly active role in shepherding pull requests and helping people write a new feature (see the contributing guidelines for details and this pull request for an example of how the process goes).
-This isn’t “patches welcome”, it’s “I will help you write a patch”.
+That being said, the maintenance team takes an active role in shepherding pull requests and helping people write a new feature (see CONTRIBUTING.rst for details and these examples of how the process goes).
+This isn’t “patches welcome”, it’s “we will help you write a patch”.

 We maintain backwards-compatibility wherever possible, and use deprecation

 warnings to mark features that have been superseded by a newer alternative.

 If you want to detect this, you can

 upgrade warnings to errors in the usual ways.

 We use continuous deployment to ensure that you can always use our newest and shiniest features - every change to the source tree is automatically built and published on PyPI as soon as it’s merged onto master, after code review and passing our extensive test suite.